How to Make Your First Meeting With A Family Lawyer in New Jersey Count

 If money is an issue in your divorce such as alimony, child support, or the division of assets or liabilities, bring your tax returns and some of your account statements with you.
 If you do not have access to these statements, make a list of all of the financial institutions you are aware of.
 If you and your spouse utilized an accountant to prepare your taxes, bring your accountant’s contact information with you.
 Check your credit score to make sure you know what debts are in your name and if those debts have been paid on time and in full.
 Understanding the marital estate is crucial: it gives your family attorney an understanding of what is at stake.
 If you are completely unaware of what you and your spouse own and owe, estimate your monthly expenses to the best of your ability: How often do you go out to dinner and what is your average bill?
 How many times a month do you fill up your car with gas?
 How much do you pay for your child’s school tuition and activities?
 Thinking about these questions can give you a rough idea of how much your family pays for things, which should be in the same ballpark of how much income your family earns.

 Equally as important as giving us information: don’t be afraid to ask questions of us!
 It is our job as your family attorneys to give you the best legal advice that we can with the information that we are given.
 By asking us your questions frankly and candidly, you may inspire us to attack a problem from a different angle.
 The more we know and understand about your marriage, the better we can advise you .

-If you’re in a position where you need to hire a New Jersey family law attorney, please consider reaching out to us here at Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC.
+If you’re in a position where you need to hire a Family Lawyer in New Jersey, please consider reaching out to us here at Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC.
 You may learn more about our Family Law Department.